stac-utils/stac-server/README.md

 npm run deploy
 ```

-This will create a CloudFormation stack in the `us-west-2` region called `stac-server-dev`.
+This will use the file `serverless.yml` and create a CloudFormation stack in the
+`us-west-2` region called `stac-server-dev`.
 To change the region or the stage name (from `dev`) provide arguments to the deploy command
 (note the additional `--` in the command, required by `npm` to provide arguments):